Wedding ToolsThese Guides Can Help You Get Organized

 Important negative factors to keep in mind and steer clear of as you plan your event.
 It is difficult drive home when we knew the event could have been better if these factors did not occur.
 If you disappear and do not take part in your event—your guests may disappear also!
 They came to see you, not us.
 Lack of communication and important information can lead to disconnects between all parties involved!
 A disorganized event hindered with roadblocks or speed bumps can be a distraction and cause people to stop participating and leave.
 When guest have no clue as to what is scheduled to occur during an event, often they lose interest and involvement is low.
 Formalities that are not interactive and require guests to watch, pay attention and listen should be done early in the event.
 After several drinks, attention to details and direction is lost.
 Spacing out the non-interactive events like the toast and cake cutting do not make guest stay longer.
-Placing non-interactive events into the middle of the dance does not make guests participate and dance more rather the opposite occurs and momentum is halted.
+Placing non-interactive events into the middle of the dance does not make guests participate and dance more rather the opposite occurs and momentum is slowed if not completely halted.
 The toast can lead us into a great meal or follow the meal.
 It should not be slipped in as an afterthought following the first dance.
 The cake is the desert that should follow dinner and not follow the dance sequence.
-Again, this breaks momentum and leads your guests to being board.
+Again, this breaks momentum and leads your guests to being board or strung along.

 Finally, there is and should be flexibility in the events itinerary.
 Just like a caterer providing the dining experience, we are providing the entertainment experience.
 We are here for you and your event needs.
 It is important to fill our guide out with the best known information.
 Completing these guides allows us to do what we do best—communicate, entertain and provide the best entertainment experience by sharing your dream, the excitement and the memories!